EpicGames/PixelStreamingInfrastructure/README.md

 ## Contents

 The Pixel Streaming Infrastructure contains reference implementations for all the components needed to run a pixel streaming application.
-They are structured as separate projects, which work together, but designed to be modular and interoperable with other implementations which use WebRTC technology.
+They are structured as separate projects, which work together, but are designed to be modular and interoperable with other implementations which use WebRTC technology.
 These implementations include:
 - A signalling web server, called Cirrus, found in [`SignallingWebServer/`](SignallingWebServer/).
 - An SFU (Selective Forwarding Unit), found in [`SFU/`](SFU/).
 - A matchmaker, found in [`Matchmaker/`](Matchmaker/).